zproksi/simba_spectra_test/README.md

 1. pcap format has been described separately from spectra simba format
 1. pcap files is being provided for testing and hence it was necessary to dig both formats
 1. It was kinda interesting to dig in, however the clarification about test data format would be usefull even before start of work
+1. 'root block' it is the question!
+How to get message ID from 'root block'?

 ## Assumptions